-When it comes to types of flooring in India, most Indian homeowners commonly think of either marble or tiles.
+When it comes to types of flooring, most Indian homeowners commonly think of either marble or tiles.
 However, there are a number of flooring options available out there.
 Some of them are common, while others are lesser known.
 Each of these options have their own merits in terms of aesthetics, cost, durability and other factors.

-Here is a list of 11 of the most popular types of flooring in India:
+Here is a list of 12 of the most popular types of flooring:

 Marble is a naturally occurring material which you can find at various places throughout India.
 Associated with style and opulence, marble is available in a variety of colours including pink, grey and white.
-The material is highly porous and fairly easy to maintain, sometimes lasting more than 25 years.
+The material is highly porous and fairly easy to maintain, sometimes lasting more than 25 years, making it amongst the best flooring options.
 However, some low-quality stones tend to turn yellowish over the years.
 Because of its natural occurrence and limited availability, this one is priced steeply and hence serves as a sort of ‘status symbol’ for many Indian households.